 Size of the jaw

 Some hog ring pliers have needle nose jaws while a majority are stubby.
-Stubby ring pliers provide more leverage for closing hog rings than the long nose jaws.
-As such, the stubby nose ring pliers are perfect for heavier-gauge hog rings whereas the needle nose hog ring pliers are perfect for installing lighter-gauge rings in tight spaces.
+Stubby pliers provide more leverage for closing hog rings than the long nose jaws.
+This makes them suitable for heavier-gauge hog rings whereas the needle nose hog ring pliers are perfect for installing lighter-gauge rings in tight spaces.

 Best Hog Ring Pliers Kits

 Ion Tool Hog Ring Pliers Kit – Best for General-Purpose Use

 - Accepts common hog ring sizes (3/8″, 1/2″, and 3/4″)

 - 150 flash galvanized hog rings

 The Ion Tool Hog Pliers kit is the best overall.
 It comes with a 7-inch long hog ring pliers and 150 pieces of galvanized D-style hog rings fasteners.

 The pliers have a straight steel design and accept fasteners of various sizes from 3/8 inches to 3/4 inches.
 The handles are solid and are covered with foam for maximum comfort in your hands and to prevent slipping.
 The foam adheres very well around the handles so that it doesn’t slide off like in many vinyl-coated handles.